 What’s the Minimum Age for Teeth Whitening?

-Is your child templated to try over-the-counter teeth whitening products?
+Is your child wanting to try over-the-counter teeth whitening products?
 Hold on.
 Whitening your kids’ teeth might do more harm than good.
 Primary teeth typically have thinner enamel shells and don’t have the compact minerals your permanent teeth have.
 When you whiten them, you leave them more vulnerable to oral bacterial attacks.
-And because teeth whitening can dry out your teeth, this can give your kid sensitive teeth, which can interfere in their proper development.
+And because teeth whitening can dry out your teeth, this can give your kid sensitive teeth.
+As a result, this can interfere with their proper development.

 Why You Shouldn’t Use Activated Charcoal Teeth Whitening